 One Day Ticket Prices

-The new one day tickets will also have an expiry date (tickets purchased before February 28, 2016 will not expire).
-In future an unused one day ticket will expire at the end of the following calendar year so a ticket bought in March 2016 will expire on December 31, 2017.
-If it is not used, its original value can be used towards a new ticket at the current price.
+The new one day tickets also have an expiry date (tickets purchased before February 28, 2016 do not expire).
+In future an unused one day ticket expires at the end of the following calendar year so a ticket bought in March 2016 expired on December 31, 2017.
+If it is not used, its original value could be used towards a new ticket at the current price.

-Multi-day prices are not affected by the new seasonal tiered pricing structure but have gone up for 2016.
+Multi-day prices were not affected by the new seasonal tiered pricing structure but did go up for 2016.

 A two day ticket increased by $10 from $192 to $202 whilst a ten day ticket rose by $35 from $365 to $400.
 The cost of the Park Hopper add-on also was increased.